devzendo/transputer-macro-assembler/README.md

 ==================================================
 This is a simple byte-building macro assembler, that can build binary files, irrespective of actual CPU instructions.
 You can build your set of 'opcodes' via macros and ALIGN/DB/DD/DW directives.
+Its input language is a small subset of Microsoft MASM 5.1.

 It also understands variants of the Transputer assembly language when the CPU directive selects a Transputer variant.
 Initially targetting the T800.